arbems/Dependency-Injection-Samples/src/8.x/AspNetCore/Lifetimes/README.md

-# ﻿Service lifetimes
+# ﻿Service lifetimes: Transient, Scoped & Singleton in ASP.NET Core

-Define how to create and delete the services stored in the service container.
+Service lifetimes define how to create and delete the services stored in the service container.
 You must choose a suitable durability for each service according to its characteristics and requirements.

 Services can be registered with one of the following lifetimes: